 Since my epiphany, I’ve zapped my legs and underarms at Romeo & Juliette Laser Hair Removal in Midtown Manhattan, which has allowed me to stay consistently smooth.
 Additionally, I’ve forgone razor burn, nicks, cuts and those dreaded, last-minute dry shaves.
 (Good riddance!)

 If you haven’t experienced laser hair removal, but are eager to start the process, this is what you need to know before, during, and after your first session.
-And of course, talk to your doctor before treatment.
+And of course, talk to your licensed provider before treatment.
 Like any medical treatment, there are possible risks and side effects, so work with a professional to determine if laser hair removal is right for your skin.

 Hair Color Matters — Skintone Is Less Important.